gterty019/AAAI25MIPENS/README.md

 **Script execution completed.**

 # Contact
-For queries, feel free to raise an issue in the GitHub repository or contact the maintainers directly.
+For any queries, feel free to raise an issue in this GitHub repository or contact the maintainers directly.